AakashR11111001111/Tanishq-CLone---Geek-A-Thon/README.md

 ---

 ## What I learned
-During the development of this Myntra clone, I gained hands-on experience in structuring web pages using HTML and styling them using CSS.
+During the development of this Tanishq clone, I gained hands-on experience in structuring web pages using HTML and styling them using CSS.
 I learned about responsive design principles to adapt the layout for various screen sizes.
 Additionally, this project helped me understand the importance of attention to detail in mimicking the design of a complex web application.Also got an experience woking in a team along with colaboration.